 The Company also continues to invest in smaller internal projects to improve products, services, and systems.
-The Company is funded from its parent Santander UK Plc and from securitisations.
+The Company is funded from its parent Santander UK plc and from securitisations.
 The Company will continue to seek to diversify its funding sources, by entering into securitisation transactions, where this is appropriate.

-The Company is involved in Group Risk Strategy Projects, including the Internal Ratings Based (IRB) Approach, group projects such as the new definition of default and accounting and risk projects.
-These projects have differing timelines, some are deliverable in 2023 and others such as the IRB Approach are longer term, and we will continue to work on them over the next few years.
+The Company is involved in Banco Santander, S.A.
+Group Risk Strategy Projects, including the Internal Ratings Based (IRB) Approach, group projects such as the new definition of default and accounting and risk projects.
+These projects have differing timelines, some were deliverable in 2023 and others such as the IRB Approach are longer term, and we will continue to work on them over the next few years.